Child Benefit action to save £350 million from claimants abroad

 • National Insurance number for themselves and their partner, if they have one

-HMRC has released a YouTube video which explains what new parents need to do and how to make a claim.
+HMRC has released a new youtube video explaining how new parents can make a claim.

-If either parent has individual income between £60,000 and £80,000, the higher earner will be subject to the High Income Child Benefit Charge.
+If either the claimant or their partner has an individual income of between £60,000 and £80,000, the higher earner will be subject to the High Income Child Benefit Charge.
 For families who fall into this category, the online Child Benefit tax calculator provides an estimate of how much benefit they will receive, and what the charge may be.

-Families who were subject to the High Income Child Benefit Charge when the threshold was £50,000 and opted out of payments are able to restart their payments quickly and easily online or via the HMRC app if they choose to.
+Families who have previously opted out of Child Benefit payments can opt back in and restart their payments quickly and easily online or via the HMRC app.

-A person living in a household subject to the High Income Child Benefit Charge will still receive NI credits if they claim Child Benefit but choose to opt out of receiving payments.
+A person living in a household subject to the High Income Child Benefit Charge will still receive National Insurance credits if they claim Child Benefit but choose to opt out of receiving payments.

 Extend Child Benefit for your teen by 31 August